 Before you start looking at properties, start applying to lenders to try to get ‘approval in principle’.
 This means you will know whether you will get mortgage approval and will give you an idea of the amount you can borrow.
 It may also be an advantage to have this when it comes to making an offer on a property as sellers are more likely to accept an offer if they know you have mortgage approval.
-Take a look at our mortgage comparison tool to see the types of mortgages and the interest rates that are available from all of the main lenders in Ireland.
+Take a look at our mortgage Money Tool to see the types of mortgages and the interest rates that are available from all of the main lenders in Ireland.

 You can apply for a mortgage by:

 - Applying directly to a lender such as a bank or credit union or local authority and dealing with them and looking after the application process yourself.

 - Using a mortgage broker who will deal with lenders on your behalf and advise you during the process.
 At the beginning it is important to ask the broker for their ‘Terms of Business’, what they charge and how many lenders they represent.

 You will need certain documents when you apply for a mortgage and you should keep a copy of anything you give to a lender or broker.

 - Proof of ID, proof of address and proof of your Personal Public Service Number (PPSN)

 - Proof of income: latest P60, payslips, certified accounts if self-employed

 - Evidence of how you manage your money such as current and loan account statements for the last three to 12 months, depending on the lender